OrdalieTech/BMXGo/README.md

 BMXGo is a Go implementation of the BMX (Best Matching X) algorithm for information retrieval and search.
 This project provides a flexible and efficient search engine that can be easily integrated into various applications.

+BMX is an innovative extension of the BM25 algorithm, developed by researchers from Mixedbread and the Hong Kong Polytechnic University.
+It incorporates entropy-weighted similarity and semantic enhancement techniques, significantly outperforming traditional BM25 in various benchmarks.
+We extend our gratitude to the Mixedbread team for their groundbreaking work in advancing search algorithms.

 ## Features

 - Efficient text preprocessing and tokenization